jonghyuneya/aiml-k.github.io/content/event/example/index.md

   country: South Korea

 summary: 'The 4th AIML@K Workshop takes place!'
 abstract: 'AIML@K Workshop is a biannual workshop with the aim of fostering graduate student research presentation and discussion.
 Undergraduates, postdoctoral researchers and faculty members are also welcome to the workshop.
-In this particular event, AIML@K and Seismology Lab showcase interdisciplinary AI research in College of Science, Korea University.'
+In this particular event, there is a special session where AIML@K and [Seismology Lab](https://seismology.korea.ac.kr/) showcase interdisciplinary AI research took place in College of Science, Korea University.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.